What Does NxGen MDx Screen For?

 What Your Test Results Mean:

 Test results indicate that you are a carrier of short-chain Acyl-CoA dehydrogenase deficiency (SCADD).
-Carriers typically show no symptoms of SCADD; however, carriers are at an increased risk of having a child with SCADD.
-Risk for the current or future pregnancies is dependent on your partner’s carrier status.
+Carriers typically show no symptoms.
+Risk for current or future pregnancies is dependent on your partner’s carrier status.
 Carrier testing of your partner is recommended in addition to consultation with a genetic counselor for more detailed risk assessment.

 Talk to a Genetic Counselor